Runtime Interface

 }

-Compile the above main.cc example, and simply run the compiled executable to start the process.
-The process will publish a message, wait for a period of time, and then exit.
+Compile the above main.cc, then launch the resulting executable to run the process.
+The process will publish one message, wait for a short period, and then exit.

 Pkg Mode### Creating a Pkg

-Developers can reference the CMake Target: aimrt::interface::aimrt_pkg_c_interface.
-In its header file aimrt_pkg_c_interface/pkg_main.h, several interfaces to be implemented are defined:
+Developers can reference the CMake Target aimrt::interface::aimrt_pkg_c_interface.
+In its header file aimrt_pkg_c_interface/pkg_main.h, several interfaces that need to be implemented are defined:

 #ifdef __cplusplus